 In Command line, enter

 cmd /c "set AZ_BATCH & timeout /t 90 > NUL".

 View task output

-stdout.txt to view the standard output of the task.
-The contents are similar to the following example:
+The contents of the stdout.txt file are similar to the following example:

 Clean up resources

-Now that you understand the key concepts of the Batch service, you are ready to try Batch with more realistic workloads at larger scale.
+Now that you understand the key concepts of the Batch service, you're ready to use Batch with more realistic, larger scale workloads.
 To learn more about Azure Batch, continue to the Azure Batch tutorials.